 The White Negroni was created by bartender Wayne Collins at VinExpo in 2001.
 Collins was taking part in a cocktail competition for Plymouth Gin.
 The brand’s Global Ambassador at the time, Nick Blacknell, was in a Negroni kind of mood, so that set the tone for the competition.
 Collins – with his brilliantly fresh take on the cocktail – won, and the drink went off on its own adventure, heading to New York with Plymouth Ambassador Simon Ford, who introduced it to Audrey Sanders of the Pegu Club.
 The drink took off, as you know by now, and is something of a modern day classic.

 Purists, we’re going to have to ask you to simmer down.
 We know, we know… a Negroni is a Negroni, and anything else is something else.
-It might even be a fair argument that anyone could call just about anything they liked a twist on a Negroni by using a Gin + Bitter + Vermouth recipe, but there’s a certain formula here.
-Suze is an apt replacement for Campari (which, rumour has it, has a certain amount of gentian root in it too), whilst Lillet Blanc takes the sweet vermouth role quite nicely.
+It might even be a fair argument that anyone could call just about anything they liked a twist on a Negroni by using a Gin + Bitter + Vermouth recipe (and we think that’s fair enough), but there’s a certain formula here.
+Suze is an apt replacement for Campari (which, rumour has it, has a certain amount of gentian root in it too), whilst something like Lillet Blanc takes the sweet vermouth role quite nicely.
 This works so very well, with that same bitter/sweet/dry tandem and a complexity of flavour that latches onto the tongue and sits for hours.
+It feels like a Negroni, just different so just trust us on this one, you’ll love it.

 Copyright © Gin Foundry